-The PDL Royalty Contract is accounted for as long-term debt.
+The PDL Royalty Contract was accounted for as long-term debt.
+AxoGen recorded interest using its best estimate of the effective interest rate.
+This estimate took into account both the internal rate of return (IRR) of the PDL agreement and the rate of return as the result of exercise of the Put option.
+The IRR of the PDL Royalty Contract was based on the actual payments to date, projected future revenues and required minimum payments, and was calculated at 20.535%.
+The PDL Royalty Contract Put option provided PDL a 20% return, if exercised.
+As a result of the return of the Put option being higher than the IRR of the PDL agreement, management believed the best estimate of the effective interest rate on this instrument would be the Put rate.
+As a result, AxoGen was accruing interest using the specified internal rate of return for the Put which was 20%.
+The PDL Royalty Contract was paid in full on November 12, 2014.
+The Company has no further obligation under the PDL Royalty Contract.

+The Three Peaks Term Loan Agreement and Revenue Interest Agreement are used in calculating the effective interest rate.
 AxoGen records interest using its best estimate of the effective interest rate.
-This estimate takes into account both the internal rate of return (IRR) of the PDL agreement and the rate of return as the result of exercise of the Put option.
-The IRR of the PDL Royalty Contract is based on the actual payments to date, projected future revenues and required minimum payments, and is calculated at 20.535%.
-The PDL Royalty Contract Put option provides PDL a 20% return, if exercised.
-As a result of the return of the Put option being higher than the IRR of the PDL agreement, management believes the best estimate of the effective interest rate on this instrument would be the Put rate.
-As a result, AxoGen is accruing interest using the specified internal rate of return for the Put which is 20%.
-We currently have no knowledge of PDL's intent to exercise the Put, but will monitor this on an ongoing basis.
+This estimate takes into account both the rate on the Term Loan Agreement and the rate associated with the 10 year Revenue Interest Agreement with Three Peaks.
+The effective interest rate is based on actual payments to date, projected future revenues and the projected royalty payments and the quarterly interest payments due on the Term Loan Agreement.
 From time to time, AxoGen will reevaluate the expected cash flows and may adjust the effective interest rate.
-Determining the effective interest rate requires judgment and is based on significant assumptions related to estimates of the amounts and timing of future revenue streams and PDL's ultimate decision to exercise the Put.
+Determining the effective interest rate requires judgment and is based on significant assumptions related to estimates of the amounts and timing of future revenue streams.
 Determination of these assumptions is highly subjective and different assumptions could lead to materially different outcomes.
-Income Taxes